Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 ## Recency, frequency, and monetary value

-RFM scores could be described as a poor-analyst's analytic technique.
-The basic premise is to score sales candidates along those three dimensions and to build lists comprising cohorts with the highest aggregate scores.
+RFM scores have been described as a _poor-man's_ analytic technique.
+The basic premise is to score sales candidates along three dimensions and to build lists comprising cohorts with the highest aggregate scores.
 How might this work in practice?

 Let's put together and ad hoc data set to demonstrate how RFM scores might work.